 Regular re-potting ensures that the plants have lots of fresh, rich soil to develop in.
-It also prevents plants from becoming pot bound.
+It also prevents them from becoming pot bound.
 This can stunt growth and lead to disease.
 You may also want to transplant soon after purchasing.

 Your chosen container should be clean and have drainage holes in the bottom.
 It should be as large, or slightly larger, than the container currently holding the plant.
 Remember soil in clay or terracotta plant pots dries out quicker than soil in plastic pots.
-So, depending on your choice of container, you may need to water your plants more frequently.
+So, depending on your choice of container, you may need to water them more frequently.

 Regularly re-potting your houseplants helps to keep them healthy.
 It also promotes fresh growth and prevents them from becoming pot bound.

 Fill the container about a quarter full with fresh, well draining general purpose potting mix.
 Rex begonia plants do best in light, rich soil.
 A peat-based mix is ideal.
 Alternatively the plants also thrive in potting mixes designed for African violets.

 Gently remove the plant from the container.
 Handle the root system with care.
 Rex begonia root systems are very delicate.
 Over handling can cause the plants stress and, in the worst cases, can cause them to die.